Round-trip flights are the go-to for most travelers. It’s simple to fly in and out of the same cities.

 Build in a Free Stopover

 If you haven’t used a stopover to see two cities for the price of one, you’re in for a treat.
-A few airlines offer the ability to build in a free (or cheap) stopover for up to seven days.
+Several airlines offer the ability to build in a free (or cheap) stopover for up to seven days.
 Check out all the airlines with stopover programs.

-If you’re flying Icelandair, you can stopover for up to seven days in Iceland on your way to your final destination, or on your way home.
+For example, if you’re flying Icelandair you can stopover for up to seven days in Iceland on your way to your final destination or on your way home.
 Read our guide to booking an Icelandair stopover.

 When flying ANA, you can stopover for up to seven days in Tokyo for just another $100 than a simple roundtrip flight would cost.
 Why not see Tokyo too while you’re in Asia?

 If you’re flying TAP Air Portugal, you can stopover in Lisbon or Porto for up to five days for free.
 Or stopover in Doha, Qatar for free when flying Qatar Airways.
 Flying Aer Lingus?
 Spend up to a week in Dublin for free!